Coming from Out-of-Town? Make sure and stay with our sponsors!

 - Given funds to local charities, school music departments, and student scholarships in excess of $18,000.

 - Sponsored over thirty free concerts in Courthouse Plaza.

 - Sold over 20,000 tickets to our events over the course of our 19 year existence, and presented concerts at: The Elks Opera House, The Ruth Street Theater (Prescott High School), The Hassayampa Inn, The Hotel St. Michael, The Prescott Resort, The Mile High Middle School Theater, Prescott Fine Arts Theater, The Highlands Center, 129 ½ Jazz Grille, Monk’s Restaurant, The Pine Cone Inn, The Prescott Steak House, Murphy’s Restaurant, Yavapai Performing Arts Center, York Motors, and The Congregational Church on Gurley Street.

 - Been listed in nationally known jazz magazines, plus AAA magazine, Arizona Highways, AZ Tourist News, Jazz in AZ newsletter, and newspapers around the state.

 - Supplied musicians for many local functions as well as the 2010 District Rotary Convention, and the 2012 Big Brothers and Big Sisters Gala, both held at Prescott Resort.
-Use this space to tell people what your company does and why and how it does it.
-What're you known for?
-Who likes you?
-What's your number one competitive advantage?

 Learn about this year's concerts...